 By Lauren McClain

 How babies experience their gestation and infancy carries through their whole lives.
 The energy that parents bring to their child’s Primary Period helps build the foundation and blueprint for the rest of the baby’s life.
-That’s the underlying motivation for the 12 Guiding Principles, a guiding tool created by a group of therapists and academics who specialize in prenatal and perinatal psychology and health, designed to enhance our understanding and caring for babies.
+That’s the underlying motivation for the 12 Guiding Principles—Prenatal and Perinatal Psychology: Nurturing Human Potential and Optimizing Relationships from the Beginning of Life.
+It is a guiding tool created by a group of therapists and academics who specialize in prenatal and perinatal psychology and health, designed to enhance our understanding and caring for babies.

-Here are the 12 Principles laid out plainly and how to use them.
+Here are excepts quoted from the 12 Guiding Principles document with some advice on how to use them.
 Read more about this topic in the Summer issue of Pathways (issue #58).
+Read the complete 12 Guiding Principles document at www.12guidingprinciples-ppn.com.

 Knowing the truth that vital aspects of a baby’s life are built from the foundation of a mother’s (and father’s) first thoughts before conception and during pregnancy creates a powerful effect on your attitude and how you care for yourself and your children.
 If you know that your baby can listen and feel what you’re feeling, you can decide to talk and communicate with her and build a loving relationship before you ever even lay eyes on her little body.